DBPgz/ParameterizedTestObject/README.md

 Let's imagine you have a target Web page which contains a menu with 20 `<ul>` elements each of which contains 10 `<li><a href="..">label</a></li>`.
 You want to verify the label texts against some expected data.
 You will use Katalon Studio to do the test.

 Katalon's documents would suggest to you to create a set of Test Objects in the Object Repository using the Spy Object.
-However, nobody wants to  create 20 * 10 = 200 entries in the Object Repository with the Spy Object tool.
+However, nobody would like to  create 20 * 10 = 200 entries in the Object Repository with the Spy Object tool.

 ## My solution